MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

     1. The **(Handled by the browser)** option indicates there's no designated printer for the report.
 In this case, the browser handles the printout and display the standard printing steps, where you can choose a local printer connected to your device. **(Handled by the browser)** isn't available in the [!INCLUDE[prod_short](includes/prod_short.md)] mobile app or app for Teams.
 1. Choose the **Print** action.

-### Schedule a financial report or save as a PDF, Word, or Excel document
+### <a name="schedule-a-financial-report-or-save-as-a-pdf-word-or-excel-document"></a>Schedule a financial report or save as a PDF, Word, or Excel document

 You can save a financial report in file formats such as PDF, XML, Word, or Excel. [!INCLUDE[prod_short](includes/prod_short.md)] can also generate recurring financial reports.